Select Category

 A complex hypothesis involves multiple variables — more than one independent variable and/or more than one dependent variable.
 It’s used when you’re testing several factors at once to see how they interact.

-A statistical hypothesis is used in quantitative research and predicts data outcomes based on statistical analysis.
+A statistical hypothesis is used in quantitative research and defines expected relationships or parameters that can be tested using statistical analysis.
 This type usually applies mathematical methods to test if the observed effect is significant.

-A logical hypothesis is grounded in reasoning and background knowledge, rather than direct observation or experiment.
+A logical hypothesis is grounded in reasoning and background research, rather than direct observation or experiment.
 It’s used to explore ideas that are theoretically plausible and can lead to further investigation.

 An empirical hypothesis, also called a working hypothesis, is one that can be tested through direct observation and experimentation.
 This type of hypothesis is usually applied in real-world experiments.